enspiral/os-book/en/design_principles.md

 Forget about legal structures, finances, brands and departments.
 What naturally unfolds when we start with living systems, people, purpose and the internet?

+Forget the concept of an organisation and embrace dynamic and interconnected networks.

 ####Simple and Intuitive
 Imagine sitting down with someone new to this work and explaining an organising system to them.
 We use language that they are familiar and comfortable with and new terms are only introduced when absolutely necessary.